eleev/uicollectionview-layouts-kit/README.md

 # Pinterest
 Is a custom layout that mimics `Pinterest` layout.
 Can be customized with a variable `number of rows` and `custom cells`.
+Supports both `landscape` and `portrait` layouts.

 <p align="center">
     <img src="readme-assets/pinterest.gif" alt="Drawing" style="width: 500px;"/>
 </p>

 # Spinner
 Is a custom layout that places collection view cells in a circular fashion with a `snapping behaviour`.
 The spinning `circle radius`, `cell size` and `cell decoration view` can be customized.
+Supports both `landscape` and `portrait` layouts.

 <p align="center">
     <img src="readme-assets/spinner.gif" alt="Drawing" style="width: 500px;"/>
 </p>

 # Instagrid
 Is a custom layout similar to `Instagram`'s feed layout.
 Has several customization points and a `delegate` protocol for cell size runtime customization.
+Supports both `landscape` and `portrait` layouts.

 ### Horizontal
 <p align="center">